Profiling Code Using clock_gettime

 }

-Now let’s move to some real example:
+Now let’s move to a real example:

 #include <iostream>